House of Orlandi

 The House of Orlandi was an Italian political and military family of the Republic of Pisa, dating back as early as the 10th century.

 History

 The Orlandi had a rivalry with the House of Della Gherardesca after Ugolino della Gherardesca's betrayal in the battle of Meloria.

-There is a Orlandi Chapel in the church of Saint Francis in Pescia.
+There is an Orlandi Chapel in the church of Saint Francis in Pescia.